Some posts contain compensated links. Please read this disclaimer for more info.

 Best Places To Visit In Georgia (The Country)

 Georgia has high altitude mountains, enthusiastic people, and a history that dates back centuries upon centuries.
 When considering the abundance and beauty of all places to visit in Georgia, it is no wonder why this country is hot on everyone’s travel list.
 Oh, and did we mention it is the birthplace of wine?

 Standing at the ledge of the Vardzia cave monastery, you can look out and see for miles.
-Mountains, river valleys, even small villages but it seems no tourists are in sight.
+Mountains, river valleys, even small villages, but it seems no tourists are in sight.
 How can it be possible?
 Vardzia is one of the most amazing feats in the history of humankind.
-Surely, there are more people dwelling down below.
+Surely, more people are dwelling down below.
 You look once more, but to your astonishment, you are alone.

 Georgia is a country of diverse landscapes and natural wine bars in the South Caucasus region of Europe bordered by the magnificent Black Sea along with four other countries which sit on the dividing line of the two continents just as Georgia does.

 Few people in the world would be able to locate the country of Georgia on the map (no, not the U.S. state).
 However, for those who visit or have visited, it becomes a sort of secret which captures your heart and takes it away.
 With the hospitality of the lovely Georgians, its eclectic architecture, mountainside monasteries in several towns, and numerous other Georgia tourist attractions, Georgia is quickly becoming a place you can’t miss.

 Take a peek at our all-inclusive guide to visiting Georgia and the small towns and places to visit in Georgia that make this such a special country.

 Georgia Travel: Know Before You Go

 Georgia is a country with more to it than what meets the eye.
 Make sure you have a grip on the country and what you will encounter before you go.
 Allow us to help you with planning a budget and wetting your chops with imagery.